 - Starting IP Address: Enter the starting IP address for the DHCP server's IP assignment.
-Because the default IP address for the Router is 192.168.1.1, the default Start IP Address is 192.168.1.100, and the Start IP Address must be 192.168.1.100 or greater, but smaller than 192.168.1.254. - IP Pool Count: The max user pool size. - Lease Time: The length of time for the IP lease.
+Because the default IP address for the Router is 192.168.1.1, the default Start IP Address is 192.168.1.2, and the Start IP Address must be 192.168.1.2 or greater, but smaller than 192.168.1.254. - IP Pool Count: The max user pool size. - Lease Time: The length of time for the IP lease.
 After the dynamic IP address has expired, the user will be automatically assigned a new dynamic IP address.
-The default is 259200 seconds. - Physical Ports: Specify the Physical Ports of the DHCP client. - DNS Relay: If you want to disable this feature, you just need to set both Primary and secondary DNS IP to 0.0.0.0.
+The default is 259200 seconds.

+- Physical Ports: If a physical port is unchecked, the client connected to that port will not be able to obtain IP address automatically although the DHCP function is enabled.
+All the ports are checked by default. - DNS Relay: If you want to disable this feature, you just need to set both Primary and secondary DNS IP to 0.0.0.0.
 If you want to use DNS relay, you can setup DNS server IP to 192.168.1.1 on their Computer.
-If not, the device will perform as no DNS relay.

-- ID-MASSIN - Primary DNS Server: Type in your preferred DNS server. - Secondary DNS Server: Type in your preferred DNS server. - Current Pool Summary: Click the button, then you can view the IP addresses that the DHCP Server gives out.
+If not, the device will perform as no DNS relay. - Primary DNS Server: Type in your preferred DNS server. - Secondary DNS Server: Type in your preferred DNS server. - Current Pool Summary: Click the button, then you can view the IP addresses that the DHCP Server gives out.